Audiology: Canada

-In Canada, a masters of science (MSc) is the minimum requirement to practice audiology in the country.
-The profession is regulated in New Brunswick, Quebec, Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia, where it is illegal to practice without being registered as a full member in the appropriate provincial regulatory body.
+In Canada, a master's of science (MSc) is the minimum requirement for practicing audiology.
+The profession is regulated in New Brunswick, Quebec, Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia, where it is illegal to practice without being registered as a full member of the appropriate provincial regulatory body.

 Bangladesh

-A BSc (Hons) in audiology and speech language pathology is required.
+A BSc (Hons) in audiology and speech-language pathology is required.

 India

-To practice audiology, professionals need to have either a bachelor's or a master's degree in audiology and be registered with Rehabilitation Council of India (RCI).
+To practice audiology, professionals need a bachelor's or master's degree in audiology and registration with the Rehabilitation Council of India (RCI).

 Malaysia

 Three Malaysian educational institutions offer degrees in audiology.

 United Kingdom

 There are currently five routes to becoming a registered audiologist: